Seagate/halon/Examples/COMMENTARY.md

 network which processes messages from nodes in a high-availability cluster.

-In brief the implementation of 'flow' proceeds by extracting the events and the clock time from its input.
+In brief the implementation of `flow` proceeds by extracting the events and the clock time from its input.
 Then it calculates the most recent heartbeat it has heard from each node and the most recent timeout reports it has received about nodes from other nodes.
 A